-- a.
+- 4. The following emerged from the investigation of the Lacross Apartments Fire by the MFESB: - a.
 There was an estimated property loss of \$5,000,000 and fortunately no loss of life3. - b.
 Alcuobest, a Chinese manufactured, aluminium/polyethylene composite panel cladding product, that was used in the construction of the building was directly related to rapid spread of the fire4. - c.
 While there is an aluminium composite cladding product in Australia that has been accredited by the Australian Building Codes Board, named Alucobond Plus, a simple visual inspection cannot distinguish between Alcuobest and Alucobond Plus5.